-Hiring individuals looking to get into healthcare field and get more hands-on experience
+Elite Medical Scribes is hiring individuals looking to get into the health care field and get more hands-on experience.

 What is a scribe?

-- A doctor assistant working closely with medical providers to maintain and create the patient’s medical record and documenting them.
+- A doctor’s assistant, working closely with medical providers to maintain and create the patient’s medical record and documentation.

-- Allows physicians to focus solely on the patient with less distractions of the EMR (electronic medical record) system
+- Scribes allow physicians to focus solely on the patient with fewer distractions from the EMR (electronic medical record) system.